Sarah El Haïry

-Sarah El Haïry (born 16 March 1989) is a French politician of the Democratic Movement (MoDem) who has been serving as State Secretary for Youth at the Ministry of National Education in the governments of Prime Ministers Jean Castex from (2020–2022) and Élisabeth Borne (since 2022).
-She was previously a member of the French National Assembly from 2017 until 2020, representing the department of Loire-Atlantique.
+Sarah El Haïry (born 16 March 1989) is a French politician of the Democratic Movement (MoDem).
+She most recently served as Minister Delegate for Youth, Childhood, and Family in the Attal government in 2024.
+Previously, she was Secretary of State for Biodiversity from 2023 to 2024 in the Borne government.

+El Haïry has also held the position of Secretary of State for Youth and the National Universal Service in two separate terms: first in the Castex government from 2020 to 2022, and then in the Borne government from 2022 to 2023.
+A former member of the National Assembly, she represented Loire-Atlantique's 5th constituency from 2017 to 2020 and briefly again in 2022.

 Early life and education

 Born to Franco-Moroccan parents, El Haïry attended school in Metz and graduated from Lycée Lyautey high school in Casablanca in Morocco.

 El Haïry studied law in Nantes and stayed in Canada before becoming a trader in a cooperative.

 Political career

-Initially active within the Union for a Popular Movement (UMP), El Haïry eventually joined Democratic Movement (MoDem) in 2014.
+Initially active within the Union for a Popular Movement (UMP), El Haïry left the party and joined Democratic Movement (MoDem) in 2010.

 In parliament, El Haïry served as member of the Finance Committee from 2017 until 2020 and on the Committee on Legal Affairs from 2018 until 2019.
 In this capacity, she was the parliament's rapporteur on a 2018 bill aimed at improving the financial situation of associations and authored a 2019 report on philanthropy in France.
 In addition to her committee assignments, she was part of the French-Cypriot Parliamentary Friendship Group.

 Since February 2018, El Haïry has been serving as MoDem's spokesperson, alongside Jean-Noël Barrot.

 In July 2020, El Haïry was appointed Secretary of State for the Youth to the Minister of National Education, Youth and Sports Jean-Michel Blanquer.